Working with Kaldi's IO¶

 Note that you do not need to specify whether the file to

-read is in binary or not. kaldi.read_mat
+read is in binary or not. kaldi.read_mat will figure

 out the format automatically.